 I don’t know how you all are feeling about it being Friday but I’m more relieved than usual.
 I’ve had a rollercoaster week, so I’m looking forward to a nice relaxing weekend at home.
-For me that usually includes a good book, some good old fashioned binge watching and music (Bon Iver’s self -titled album is often my go to).
-Give it a listen if you…you know what?
-Just listen.
-If you like it, we are already besties. haha!
+For me, that usually includes a good book, some good old-fashioned binge-watching, and music (Bon Iver’s self -titled album is often my go to).

 For today’s post, I’m taking you guys back with me to a day of terrible food, great views and a nice helping of fearlessness.